Video Storytelling for Impact Reports

 In support of major projects, a video impact report can live alongside a traditional, written, data-driven report on a project to be presented at a board meeting, an industry event, or as a fundraising tool.

-The film showcases the power of the local community to successfully manage, protect, and conserve the forests throughout the past 25 years of the concession and beyond.
+The film highlights the power of the local community to successfully manage, protect, and conserve the forests throughout the past 25 years of the concession and beyond.

 Partner: Margaret A. Cargill Philanthropies (MACP)